Adjustments and provision of equipment for individual children.

 The Special Educational Needs and Disabilities Code of Practice: 0 to 25 years (January 2015) Section 6.9 states that:

 "All schools have duties under the Equality Act 2010 towards individual disabled children and young people.
 They must (by law) make reasonable adjustments, including the provision of auxiliary aids and services for disabled children, to prevent them being put at a substantial disadvantage.
 These duties are anticipatory - they require thought to be given in advance to what disabled children and young people might require and what adjustments might need to be made to prevent that disadvantage."

 (CoP SEND 2015 - 6.9)

-The reasonable adjustments duty is "to take such steps as it is reasonable to have to take to avoid the substantial disadvantage" to a disabled person caused by a provision, criterion or practice applied by or on behalf of a school, or by the absence of an auxiliary aid or service.
+The reasonable adjustments duty is "to take such steps as it is reasonable to have to take to avoid the substantial disadvantage" to a person with a disability caused by a provision, criterion or practice applied by or on behalf of a school, or by the absence of an auxiliary aid or service.

 The majority of children with special educational needs will have their needs met through the development of each school's access plan.
-A school's duty to make reasonable adjustments is an anticipatory one owed to disabled pupils generally and therefore schools need to think in advance about what disabled pupils might require and what adjustments might need to be made for them.
+A school's duty to make reasonable adjustments is an anticipatory one owed to pupils with disabilities generally, and therefore schools need to think in advance about what pupils with disabilities might require and what adjustments might need to be made for them.
 Schools should ensure that appropriate funding is allocated within their budget share to meet the needs of all pupils covered by the Special Needs and Disability Act (2010).